bleh92/Volatility-installation-script/README.md

 Now before you start running the script, there are a few prerequisites I need you to follow.

 First- Take a snapshot of your current machine, i.e before running the script.
 Second - I couldnt figure out how to make and run a python2.7 env through scripting.
-So I wnat you to run these following commands and then download and run the script.
+So I want you to run these following commands and then download and run the script.

 ```virtualenv -p /usr/bin/python2.7 vol```   (you can give any name for the directory, but for now I am going to vol as my directory name)